Minimally invasive spinal surgery

-What is minimally-invasive spinal surgery?
+What is minimally invasive spinal surgery?

-Minimally invasive spine surgery, sometimes known as laparoscopic spine surgery, is an alternative to open surgery.
 One of the biggest issues with spinal surgery is the multiple incisions that need to be made, which can lead to scarring and blood loss during the long procedure.
-This is why minimally invasive spine surgery is opted for where possible.
-The scars are smaller, damage to muscle mass is minimal, and the recovery time is much faster.
+With minimally invasive spinal surgery, the scars are smaller, damage to muscle mass is minimal, and the recovery time is much faster.
 The outcome is the same as with traditional surgery.
 For these reasons, minimally invasive spine surgery is opted for where possible.

 Why would you have it?

 It is crucial to personalise the treatment plan and take the patient’s medical history into account.
 Minimally invasive surgery has many advantages for the patient.
-It is normally recommended when there is a neurological lesion, loss of strength, or changes in sensitivity.
-It can also be done on patients who have severe pain that does not respond to treatment.
+It is normally recommended for:

 What does it involve?

 During the surgery, a small 15mm incision will be made, which is where the cannula will be placed.
-Inside the cannula there will be a camera that can magnify the area being operated on.
+Inside the cannula, there will be a camera that can magnify the area being operated on.
 This way, large incisions do not have to be made to be able to access the spine.

-After the procedure, the patient will be kept in overnight, to assess the results of the surgery.
+After the procedure, the patient will be kept in overnight to assess the results of the surgery.
 The patient will be discharged and can go home the next day.

 Post-operative care

 Upon being discharged, the patient can continue with their daily activities, within reason.
-The patient may have some discomfort so exercise and impact sports should be avoided.
+The patient may have some discomfort, so exercise and impact sports should be avoided.
 Patients should follow the guidelines given to them, especially during the first few weeks.
 Between 6 to 12 weeks later, they can start exercising again.
-Short term results are very good, and the patient can walk the day after surgery.
+Short-term results are very good, and the patient can walk the day after surgery.

 Alternative treatments